Karl S. Day

 Karl Schmolsmire Day (May 30, 1896 – January 19, 1973) was a naval aviator of the United States Marine Corps Reserve who rose to the rank of Lieutenant General.
-A veteran of World War I, Day served with Northern Bombing Group on the Belgian front and received Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
+A veteran of World War I, Day served with Northern Bombing Group on the Belgian front and awarded the Navy Cross, the United States military's second-highest decoration credited for valor in combat.
 He then resigned his commission and worked in various civilian jobs until the beginning of World War II.
 Day was subsequently recalled to active duty and served as Air Base Commander during the Battle of Peleliu in September 1944.

 Early career and World War I

 Karl S. Day was born on May 30, 1896, in Friendship, Indiana, as the son of Franklin G. and Edith R. Day.
-Following the high school, Day enrolled the Ohio State University in Athens, Ohio, and graduated with bachelor's degree in 1917.
-He entered the Marine Corps service in May 1917 and was commissioned a second lieutenant.
+After high school, Day enrolled the Ohio State University in Athens, Ohio, and graduated with bachelor's degree in 1917.
+He entered the Marine Corps service in May 1917 and was commissioned as a second lieutenant.
 Day was subsequently sent to the Officer School at Quantico for further training and following the graduation, he was ordered for the flight training.
 He was meantime promoted to the rank of first lieutenant.

 Day sailed to France in July 1918 as a recently promoted captain and member of Squadron C, First Marine Aviation Force, Northern Bombing Group.
-Because of the lack of airplanes in the Northern Bombing Group, Day was later transferred to No. 218 Squadron of the Royal Air Force, where he flew DeHaviland-9 over the Belgium.
+The lack of airplanes in the Northern Bombing Group led him to be transferred to No. 218 Squadron of the Royal Air Force, where he flew DeHaviland-9 over the Belgium.
 He participated in the bombing missions against the enemy bases, aerodromes, submarine bases, ammunition dumps, railroad junctions until November 1918 and received Navy Cross for his efforts.

 Interwar period

 Day returned to the United States in 1919 and resigned his commission.
-He then worked in various civil aviation jobs and joined Curtiss Wright Flying Service in 1929 as Assistant Business Manager and three months later became Operations Manager.
-He accepted job as pilot for American Airlines in 1932 and later served as an instrument flight instructor.
+He then worked in various civil aviation jobs and joined Curtiss Wright Flying Service in 1929 as Assistant Business Manager.
+Three months later he was promoted to Operations Manager.
+He accepted a job offer as pilot for American Airlines in 1932 and later served as an instrument flight instructor.
 Day took part in the flight mail duties in 1933 and was forced to bail out of a disabled airplane and thus became member of the Caterpillar Club.
-During the prewar period, Day served with American Airlines successively served as Line Pilot, Check Pilot and Assistant Flight Superintendent.
+During the prewar period, Day served with American Airlines successively as Line Pilot, Check Pilot and Assistant Flight Superintendent.